SafetyGraphics/nepExplorer/README.md

 The {nepExplorer} package can be used in two ways:

 -   As a standalone app using create_nepexplorer_app().
-See [code example](https://github.com/SafetyGraphics/nepExplorer/blob/master/inst/examples/standalone_app.R) here.
+To run the standalone app with example data and default mappings simply use: `create_nepexplorer_app()`.
+If you need to customize the arguments for your own data, see the [standalone example](https://github.com/SafetyGraphics/nepExplorer/blob/master/inst/examples/standalone_app.R) here.

 -   As a shiny module within a [safetyGraphics](https://github.com/SafetyGraphics/safetyGraphics) application.
-See [code example](https://github.com/SafetyGraphics/nepExplorer/blob/master/inst/examples/safetyGraphics_demo_app.R) here.
+See [safetyGraphics example](https://github.com/SafetyGraphics/nepExplorer/blob/master/inst/examples/safetyGraphics_demo_app.R) here.
+The unit conversion functions included in this code are specific to the safetyData datasets.
+Conversion factors will vary based on your data.
+It's recommended to use the conversion units established by your own sponsor lab conversions.

 Data domain, field, and format expectations are detailed in the [Data and Settings Guidelines Wiki](https://github.com/SafetyGraphics/nepExplorer/wiki/Data-and-Settings-Guidelines).

-If it's your first time configuring and running nepExplorer, check out the Configuration vignette for a walkthrough.
-(Under Construction)
+If it's your first time configuring and running nepExplorer, check out the [Getting Started Vignette](https://safetygraphics.github.io/nepExplorer/articles/get_started.html).